The Oprah Winfrey Show

-The Oprah Winfrey Show (Note: The show is often referred to as The Oprah Show or simply Oprah.) is an American first-run syndicated talk show that was hosted by Oprah Winfrey.
-The show ran for twenty-five seasons from September 8, 1986, to May 25, 2011, in which it broadcast 4,561 episodes.
+The Oprah Winfrey Show (Note: The show is often referred to as The Oprah Show or simply Oprah.) is an American daytime talk show that was hosted by Oprah Winfrey.
+The show ran in syndication for twenty-five seasons from September 8, 1986, to May 25, 2011, in which it broadcast 4,561 episodes.
 The show was taped in Chicago and produced by Winfrey.
 It remains the highest-rated daytime talk show in American television history.

 The show was highly influential to many young stars, and many of its themes have penetrated into the American pop-cultural consciousness.
 Winfrey used the show as an educational platform, featuring book clubs, interviews, self-improvement segments, and philanthropic forays into world events.
-The show did not attempt to profit off the products it endorsed; it had no licensing agreement with retailers when products were promoted, nor did the show make any money from endorsing books for its book club.
+The show did not attempt to profit off products it endorsed; it had no licensing agreement with retailers when products were promoted, nor did the show make any money from endorsing books for its book club.

-Oprah was one of the longest-running daytime television talk shows in history.
+Oprah was one of the longest-running daytime talk shows in history.
 The show received 47 Daytime Emmy Awards before Winfrey chose to stop submitting it for consideration in 2000.
 In 2002, TV Guide ranked it at No. 49 on TV Guides 50 Greatest TV Shows of All Time.
 In 2013, they ranked it as the 19th greatest TV show of all time.
 In 2023, Variety ranked The Oprah Winfrey Show #17 on its list of the 100 greatest TV shows of all time.

 Early history

 Oprah had its roots in A.M.
 Chicago, a half-hour morning talk show airing on WLS-TV, an ABC owned-and-operated station in Chicago.
 In 1983, Dennis Swanson, the new general manager of WLS-TV, hired Winfrey to replace Robb Weller, that program's former host.
 Winfrey took over as host on January 2, 1984, and, within a month, took it from last place to first place in local Chicago ratings.
 By 1985, the local A.M.
-Chicago program was renamed to The Oprah Winfrey Show.
+Chicago program was renamed The Oprah Winfrey Show.
 Following Winfrey's success in performing in the role of Sofia in the film The Color Purple (for which she earned Academy Award and Golden Globe nominations), on September 8, 1986, the talk show was relaunched under its current title and picked up nationally.
 For the premiere, the show's producers tried rigorously to book Miami Vices Don Johnson as the first guest, even trying to bribe him with Dom Pérignon and a pair of rhinestone sunglasses.
 All attempts to book Johnson failed and Winfrey decided to "do what we do best, and that is a show about and with everyday people".
 The theme for the premiere show was "How to Marry the Man or Woman of Your Choice".